Christmas Tree Brownies

 Preparing the frosting.
 Use a hand mixer to beat the sticks of butter until smooth.
 Add powdered sugar and beat to combine the sugar and butter until fluffy.

-Add the vanilla and 1-2 tablespoon of milk.
+Add the vanilla and 1-2 tbsp of milk.
 Mix to combine.

 Tips for best results